-- Define a goal and learning objectives.
+- Define your goal and learning objectives.

-1. Define your goal and objectives
+1. Defining your goal and learning objectives

 - Evaluating affected zones and estimating the damage.